ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 - <u>Multiple</u> instances of resources
 - Each process must a priori claim <u>maximum</u> use
 - When a process requests a resource, it may have to wait

+Imagine you're a bank manager and you have a bunch of customers (processes) who want loans (resources) from your bank.
+Each customer has a list of how much of each type of loan they need before they can finish their project.

+Here's how it works:

+1. **Customers Apply for Loans**: Customers come to your bank and apply for loans.
+They tell you how much of each type of loan they need to complete their project.

+2. **Check if You Can Grant the Loan**: Before you approve any loan, you check if you have enough of each type of loan available in the bank.
+If you have enough, great!
+You can grant the loan.
+If not, you might have to tell the customer to wait until you have enough resources available.

+3. **Keep Track of Loans**: As you approve loans, you keep track of how much of each type of loan is left in the bank.
+You don't want to give out so many loans that you run out of resources for other customers.

+4. **Avoid Deadlocks**: You want to make sure that you can always give out loans without causing a situation where everyone is waiting for a loan from the bank and no one can finish their projects.
+So, you carefully manage the loans you give out to avoid deadlocks.

+5. **Keep the Bank Safe**: Your goal is to keep your bank in a safe state where you can always grant loans without causing a deadlock.
+You use the Banker's Algorithm to manage your resources efficiently and avoid deadlock situations.

 # Data Structures for the Banker's Algorithm